NU Library Newsletter

 Artificial intelligence is becoming a valuable tool for students and researchers.
 From discovering relevant articles faster to summarizing complex texts and supporting data analysis, AI can save time and spark new ideas.
 Used thoughtfully, it helps enhance critical thinking, not replace it.

 We tested Elicit, Consensus, Undermine AI, Connected Papers, Research Rabbit, Perplexity and others.
-For a comprehensive list of the variety of generative AI tools, services and resources for a wide variety of purposes, check out library libguides.
+For a comprehensive list of the variety of generative AI tools, services and resources for a wide variety of purposes, check out the library libguides.

 Read more

 As artificial intelligence becomes more integrated into scholarly workflows, major publishers and journals are updating their standards to ensure responsible use of generative AI.
-Most policies require transparent disclosure when AI tools are used for writing, editing, or data analysis, meaning authors must describe which tool was used and how it contributed to their work:
+Most policies require transparent disclosure when AI tools are used for writing, editing, or data analysis, meaning authors must describe which tool was used and how it contributed to their work: COPE (Committee on Publication Ethics (COPE) set out basic principles for the use of AI in research and publishing that are adapted by most of the publishers including Elsevier, MDPI, IEEE, Wiley, Springer among others.

 Read more